corda/corda/docs/source/shell.rst

 Extending the shell
 -------------------

+THIS FUNCTIONALITY IS NOW ONLY AVAILABLE WHEN RUNNING THE SHELL IN UNSAFE MODE (see Safe Shell section above).
+This is because of possible security vulnerabilities caused by the Crash shell embedded commands.
+When shell commands are executed via SSH, a remote user has the ability to effect the node internal state (including running scripts, gc and even shutting down the node).
+Prior to Enterprise 4.3 this was possible regardless of the user's permissions.
+A user must now have 'ALL' as one of their RPC Permissions to be able to use the embedded commands via the unsafe shell.
+You are advised, where possible to design out dependencies on the Crash shell embedded commands (non-Corda commands) and, as a minimum, not to introduce any new dependencies on the unsafe shell environment.

 The shell can be extended using commands written in either Java or `Groovy`_ (a Java-compatible scripting language).
 These commands have full access to the node's internal APIs and thus can be used to achieve almost anything.